MoF-Dev/learningpython/Lessons/lesson2/README.md

 # Hello World
 We're going to start with the traditional Hello World program.
 That is, writing a program to print the words "Hello World" onto the screen.

-Open up your text editor and create a file called named hello.py
+Open up your text editor and create a file named hello.py

 ## Output
 In programming terms, *printing* generally means to display text on some sort of screen or console.
 For us, this means displaying text in the terminal window.